zwang-bioinformatics/SCW/README.md

 -o3 model_scl/coords_scl: Specifies the output file coords_scl in the model_scl directory to store the coordinates of the generated SCL model.

--o2 model_rearrangement/coords_reaarange: Specifies the output file coords_reaarange in the model_rearrangement directory to store the coordinates of the generated model during the rearrangement process.
+-o2 model_rearrangement/coords_rearrange: Specifies the output file coords_rearrange in the model_rearrangement directory to store the coordinates of the generated model during the rearrangement process.

 -o model_refinement/coords_refine: Specifies the output file coords_refine in the model_refinement directory to store the coordinates of the generated model during the refinement process.
 ## 2. Hi-C contacts file